 Your first year of marriage might have flown by thanks to all of those sweet and precious memories of your wedding day.
 Nonetheless, a first anniversary is a milestone that deserves to be celebrated!
 Even though your work and social life, as well as your joint familial commitments, might be keeping you busy, set aside time to honor your first year of marriage.
 One of the best ways to do just that?
 With a meaningful and unexpected anniversary gift.

 "Think outside the little blue or silver box and consider planning experience gifts to create memories to talk and laugh about for years," suggests Jennifer Porter, Seattle-based gift shop owner and event designer.
 "Of course, little blue boxes are wonderful too, but opt for a gift that connects bride and groom as a couple or celebrates shared interests such as sporting equipment or a piece of art that can be enjoyed together."
-Need help coming up with a creative and memorable idea?
+Need help coming up with a creative and memorable anniversary gift idea?
 Here are a few to start you off.

 Splurge on a joint gift for your home.